-Students select an additional three courses as electives.
+Student select an additional three courses as electives.
 These are designed to provide additional content knowledge and skills in subjects that relate to both areas of concentrations.
-Electives are selected from the following courses:

 Students must advance to candidacy within six years of enrollment in the program and graduate from the program within nine years.
-Students will advance to candidacy after completing all course work successfully completing all three portfolio reviews, and successfully completing 998 with an approved dissertation proposal.
+Students will advance to candidacy after completing all course work successfully completing all three portfolio reviews, and successfully completing HE 998 Doctoral Dissertation Proposal with an approved dissertation proposal.

-To enroll in HE 998 - Doctoral Dissertation Proposal, students must have a dissertation chair.
-Once students enroll in 998, students are required to form a dissertation committee consisting of three faculty with one designated as a chair.
+To enroll in HE 998 Doctoral Dissertation Proposal, students must have a dissertation chair.
+Once students enroll in HE 998 Doctoral Dissertation Proposal, students are required to form a dissertation committee consisting of three faculty with one designated as a chair.
 At least one member of the committee must be from the Higher Education Program unit.
-Students must also have two additional members with graduate faculty status who could be from another department of college at George Mason University.
+Students must also have two additional members with graduate faculty status who could be from another department or college at George Mason University.

-Once enrolled in 998, students in this degree program must maintain continuous registration in 998 or 999 each semester (excluding summers) until the dissertation is submitted to and accepted by the University Libraries.
-Once enrolled in 999, students must follow the university's continuous registration policy as specified in the Academic Policies section of the catalog.
-Students who defend in the summer must be registered for at least 1 credit of 999.
+Once enrolled in HE 998 Doctoral Dissertation Proposal, students in this degree program must maintain continuous registration in HE 998 Doctoral Dissertation Proposal or HE 999 Doctoral Dissertation each semester (excluding summers) until the dissertation is submitted to and accepted by the University Libraries.
+Once enrolled in HE 999 Doctoral Dissertation, students must follow the university's continuous registration policy as specified in AP.6.10.6 Dissertation Research.
+Students who defend in the summer must be registered for at least 1 credit of HE 999 Doctoral Dissertation.

-Students complete a minimum of 3 credits of 998 and a minimum of 3 credits of 999.
-They must apply a minimum of 15 dissertation credits (998 and 999 combined) to the degree.
+Students complete a minimum of 3 credits of HE 998 Doctoral Dissertation Proposal and a minimum of 3 credits of HE 999 Doctoral Dissertation.
+They must apply a minimum of 15 dissertation credits (HE 998 Doctoral Dissertation Proposal and HE 999 Doctoral Dissertation combined) to the degree.
 Because of the continuous registration policy, students may be required to register for additional credits of these courses.